yutaplug/Aliucord/index.md

 # Missing Features

-Compared to the RN client.
+Compared to the React Native client.

 |Feature|Notes|
 |-|-|